KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-attributes.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_897826161055379466_904520062487126027_transcript-targeting-ignores-hitbox.html)

 **Finding/Theory:**
-The targeting point for targeted skills (which is everything except bow aim shot as far as I am aware) is not the center of the enemy hitbox.
+The targeting point for targeted Skills (which is everything except bow aim shot as far as I am aware) is not the center of the enemy hitbox.
 Instead, the target point is set arbitrarily per enemy per animation.

 **Evidence:**
 [Imgur](https://imgur.com/a/hShlJ7r)